Link copied to your clipboard

 Labor costs

 The cost of labor varies based on geographical region and contractor experience.
-However, most inground pool contractors charge between $55 and $150 per hour.
+In general, you can expect this to make up anywhere from 25% to 50% of your total pool installation costs.
+In general, inground pool contractors charge between $55 and $150 per hour.
 Keep in mind multiple contractors may be required to complete the job safely and in a timely manner.

 The type of pool you select will also impact labor costs because different materials require different amounts of work.
 Shaping concrete can take about 20-60 days after excavation, while installing a prefab fiberglass pool might take about half that time from start to finish.